PhilipMcGaw/robot-CuttleOS/README.md

 2. CuttleOS

     The operating system, this name combines “Cuttlefish” (a clever cephalopod) with “OS” (operating system), giving it a futuristic yet natural feel.

 1. SquidLink

 (For your main control software or Raspberry Pi)

-    A sleek, techy name that implies connectivity and agility—perfect for a robotics control system.
+    A sleek, tech-sounding-name that implies connectivity and agility—perfect for a robotics control system.

 3. NautiPi